 When I saw #NationalCheeseDay trending on Twitter, I did what I often do on “national days”: I went to my favorite public domain sites to look for interesting and fun images that fit the day’s theme.

 I had questions: “Why would a giant cheese be displayed?”, “What was the Sanitary Commission?”, “What year was this?”, “What is the Pavilion of the Mechanics Institute?”, to name a few.

 Let’s start by cutting this mysterious announcement into manageable chunks.
-Later in the post I’ll share more details (and there are many more details available to on-line researchers, as numerous books and reports about big-cheese-related subjects on are on-line).
+Later in the post I’ll share more details (and there are many more details about the subjects available to on-line researchers).

 The 3,930 lb cheese: That’s a big chunk of cheese!
 According to a newspaper report from the time, the great cheese was a cylinder with diameter of 7 feet and height of 2 feet (2.13 m by 0.61 m), for a volume of 77 ft3 (2,180 L).
 To give a sense of the size, I used my low-level image creation skills to put the cheese behind President Lincoln in a photograph from the era (it’s a few paragraphs below).
 The cheese cylinder’s width matches the height of Lincoln and his top hat!
 1)

 The Sanitary Commission: The Sanitary Commission was a government-authorized — but not government funded! — organization that focused on the health of Union soldiers during the Civil War.
 Their funding came from donations by the public.2

-The Pavilion of the Mechanics’ Institute: The Mechanics’ Institute is an scholarly organization founded in San Francisco in 1855.
-It is still around (at 57 Post Street in downtown San Francisco), with their main attraction being a members-only library.
+The Pavilion of the Mechanics’ Institute: The Mechanics’ Institute is a scholarly organization founded in San Francisco in 1855.
+It is still around (at 57 Post Street in downtown San Francisco), with their main attractions being a members-only library and lectures.
 In the late 1800s, the Institute held annual exhibitions in San Francisco to showcase new technologies, art, quilts, agricultural products, and much more.

-Rev. Dr. Bellows: Henry Whitney Bellows (1814-1882) was a clergyman from Boston associated with the Unitarian Church who was the president of the Commission throughout its entire existence (1861-1878)3.
+Rev. Dr. Bellows: Henry Whitney Bellows (1814-1882) was a clergyman from Boston associated with the Unitarian Church.
+He was the president of the Sanitary Commission throughout its entire existence (1861-1878)3.

 What Was the United States Sanitary Commission?